DopplerHQ/radar/README.md

-  -r, --repo <url>            Scan the specified git repo url -b, --branch <name>         Scan the specified git branch --max-file-size <MiB>       Maximum size of files to scan --include-file-exts <list>  File extensions to include --exclude-file-exts <list>  File extensions to exclude (e.g. "json, map, csv") -h, --help                  output usage information
+  -r, --repo <url>            Scan the specified git repo url -b, --branch <name>         Scan the specified git branch --max-file-size <MiB>       Maximum size of files to scan --min-match-score <number>  Minimum score for a token to be considered a match, between 0 and 1.
+Defaults to .7 --include-file-exts <list>  File extensions to include --exclude-file-exts <list>  File extensions to exclude (e.g. "json, map, csv") -h, --help                  output usage information